 Out of cardamom, or hesitant to buy it because of the price?
-While Cardamom has a flavor and fragrance all it's own, there are other spices that you can use as a substitute.
+While cardamom has a flavor and fragrance all it's own, there are other spices that you can use as a substitute.
 Either one of these alternatives should blend nicely with the other flavors in the dish that you're preparing.

 - Nutmeg, ginger or ground cloves

-Mix together equal parts ground cinnamon and nutmeg, and use in place of the cardamom called for in your recipe.
+Mix together equal parts ground cinnamon and nutmeg and use in place of the cardamom called for in your recipe.

 Just be careful not to use too much.
 If you aren't working off of a recipe, start with one pod, and add more until you're satisfied with the taste.
-If you're working with another strongly--flavored spice, you should take extra care not to overdo it.
+If you're working with another strongly-flavored spice, you should take extra care not to overdo it.
 It's easy to overwhelm a dish with cardamom.

-Buy Cardamom for Less
+Buying Cardamom for Less

 Cardamom is one of the most expensive spices in the world, but a little goes a long way.
 If you want to use the real deal, instead of a substitute, buy cardamom from an international grocery store.